Dear sweet babies,

 Look at that face!

 The jumble of hands and feet is also adorable.
-Emmett, I’m pretty sure you can also sit, but you would rather use your hands to grab something instead, so it’s tough to make you practice.
+E, I’m pretty sure you can also sit, but you would rather use your hands to grab something instead, so it’s tough to make you practice.

 When we pick you up and hold you, your arms go around our shoulders or necks like you’re hugging back.
 I adore it.
 I wish I could hold and hug you all day long.